Carlisle: Courtney Meppen-Walter grateful for second chance

 "Anyone who knew me before the crash will know how different I am now."

-Kavanagh had expressed doubt over the club's ability to keep the youngster after his impressive debut against the Bees.
+Kavanagh had expressed doubt over the club's ability to keep the youngster after his

 "I didn't even consider getting fit and leaving straight away," Meppen-Walter explained.
 "Along with Kav's support, one of the most humbling things I've experienced is the fans' support - I couldn't have stayed without that."